 All students enrolled must have the appropriate approvals before they may enter a classroom.
 These are: Blue Card (QLD), Working with Vulnerable People (ACT) or Working with Children Check (NSW and VIC).
 Students in other states and territories should check their local requirements.
 To meet the requirements for working in settings other than schools, a National Police Check may also be required.

 International students must bring police check documentation from their own countries.
 Australian students who have lived in another country for 12 months or more must provide a police check from that country for that period.

-To qualify for the degree, a student must complete 200 cp from the Schedule of Unit Offerings, consisting of:
+To qualify for the degree, a student must complete 200 cp from the schedule of subject offerings, consisting of: